eleemosynator/writeups/flare-on-6/12 - help/readme.md

 the [KeePass] process, but I only completed that after I had finished the keyboard approach.
 All in, I had great fun and learned quite a lot.

-Personal thanks go out to [@Dark_Puzzle] for pointing out the right way to scan for the password and [@LeeAtBenf] for proofreading my rantings.
+Personal thanks go out to [@Dark_Puzzle] for pointing out the right way to scan for the password, and [@LeeAtBenf] for proofreading my rantings and providing some decent and constructive feedback some of which was taken on board - also the spellchecker suggestion helped.
+Additional thanks go out to Randall Munroe of [xkcd](https://xkcd.com) for his permissive license that allowed Black Hat of [Laser Pointer](https://what-if.xkcd.com/13/) pointer fame, who helper spur us on to deeper driver spelunking.
+Also his hand-writing font came in handy for marking up disassemblies.

 I hope you enjoyed reading this guide, and remember: